xying21/ckb_sdk/docs/gosdk/quickstart.md

 }
 ```

-To get CKB capacity for Alice on DEV chain:
+To get CKB capacity for an account on DEV chain:

-1. Assign the lock args of Alice to **Block Assembler Lock Arg** in the Edit Chain form on Tippy explorer and save the changes.
+1. Assign the lock args of the account to **Block Assembler Lock Arg** in the Edit Chain form on Tippy explorer and save the changes.
 2. Restart the CKB node and start the CKB miner on the Tippy dashboard.

 For more information about CKB accounts and capacity, see [CKB Accounts and Capacity](https://cryptape.github.io/lumos-doc/docs/reference/ckbaccount).